-In a so-called 'lighthouse procedure', Dr. Florian Töpfl is to be appointed to a newly created professorship of political communication at the University of Passau on 1 October 2020, with the emphasis on Eastern Europe and the post-Soviet region.
-Since November 2019, he has already been leading a research group at the University of Passau, supported by the European Research Council (ERC) to the tune of two million euros (2019-2024), which occupies itself with the "impacts of the Internet on Russia's informational influence abroad".
+In a so-called 'lighthouse procedure', Florian Töpfl was appointed to a newly created professorship of political communication at the University of Passau on 1 October 2020, with the emphasis on Eastern Europe and the post-Soviet region.
+Since November 2019, he had already been leading a research group at the University of Passau, supported by the European Research Council (ERC) to the tune of two million euros (2019-2024), which occupies itself with the "impacts of the Internet on Russia's informational influence abroad".

-For more information on these two research groups and Dr. Töpfl's work, go to: https://www.phil.uni-passau.de/en/political-communication and www.mediating-authoritarianism.net.
+For more information on these two research groups and Professor Töpfl's work, go to: https://www.phil.uni-passau.de/en/political-communication and www.mediating-authoritarianism.net.